-Documentation Accompanying the Planning Application: A Daylight, Sunlight and Overshadowing Report will be submitted as part of the planning application process.
+Documentation Accompanying the Planning Application: A Daylight, Sunlight and Overshadowing Report should be submitted as part of the planning application process.

-There are a number of sensitive receptors in close proximity to the proposed development site, including residential properties, students and businesses.
+There are a number of sensitive receptors in close proximity to the proposed development site, including student units and businesses.